sveneisenschmidt/yay/docs/how-to.md

 **Configuration inside Jenkins**

-1. Under *Build Environment enable* in *General* `Set jenkins user build variables` to prove the `BUILD_USER` environment variable inside tasks and actions.
+1. Under `Build Environment` in `General` enable `Set jenkins user build variables` to prove the `BUILD_USER` environment variable inside tasks and actions.

 2. After our build is finished we need to send our data to Yay!.
-To do so add a final *Post-build Actions* in *Build*.
-Configure it to have a new build step via *Add post build step*, select all build status or the ones you want the webhook triggered.
-Next add within the post build step a new build step by clicking *Add build step*, select *Execute Shell*.
+To do so add a final `Post-build Actions` in `Build`.
+Configure it to have a new build step via `Add post build step`, select all build status or the ones you want the webhook triggered.
+Next add within the post build step a new build step by clicking `Add build step`, select `Execute Shell`.
 Paste the following code into the text area, replace the `WEBHOOK_URL` with your incoming webhook endpoint.

-The data structure defined in `PAYLOAD` sends a JSON payload including `username` and `action`.
-The `SimpleProcessor` processor shipped by Yay! is able to process the payload.

 ```shell
 WEBHOOK_URL="http://localhost:50080/webhook/incoming/jenkins/"